fenz85/PasswordPusher/Configuration.md

 Notes:

 * If an encryption key isn't provided, a default key will be used.
-* The best security for private instances of PWSend is to use your own custom encryption key although it is not required.
+* The best security for private instances of SafePass is to use your own custom encryption key although it is not required.
 * The risk in using the default key is lessened if you keep your instance secure and your push expirations short. e.g. 1 day/1 view versus 100 days/100 views.
 * Once a push expires, all encrypted data is deleted.
 * Changing an encryption key where old pushes already exist will make those older pushes unreadable.
 In other words, the payloads will be garbled.
 New pushes going forward will work fine.